bizazin/MergeGames/README.md

 ## Introduction
 This repository serves as a testament to the continuous improvement and dedication I've put into the crypto merge games.
 Whether you're a developer, a player, or just someone curious about my work, you'll find valuable insights into the features and fixes I've implemented over the past year.

+Disclaimer
+For reasons related to confidentiality and to ensure the non-disclosure of sensitive information, some sections of the code within this repository may have been altered, redacted, or are presented in an incomplete state.
+The changes made are solely to protect proprietary details while still showcasing the essence of the work I've done.

 ## Features
 ### Boss Fight
 A thrilling feature where players can challenge powerful bosses.
 Defeating these bosses provides players with unique rewards and adds an extra layer of strategy to the merge gameplay.